Roger92/metric-ruler-labels/README.md

 If you find a bug or have any feedback for me just add an issue in the [issuetracker](https://github.com/Roger92/metric-ruler-labels/issues).
 Thx alot and i hope this module helps you in your game :)

 ## Changelog
+**v3.3.0**
+- Changed the way the labels are converted, so that it should work with more different variations out of the box.

 **v3.2.2**
 - Setting for Drag Ruler support is now a dropdown